lgallard/terraform-aws-backup/examples/selection_by_conditions/README.md

-# Selection by Tags
+# Selection by Conditions

-This example shows you how to define selection using tags, without `resource` definitions.
+This example shows you how to define selection using conditions, without `resource` definitions.

 ## Selection by Tags vs. Conditions

+**Conditions**

+Selection by conditions differs from selection by tags as follows: When you specify more than one condition, you only assign the resources that match **ALL conditions** (using `AND` logic).
+Selection by conditions supports `StringEquals`, `StringLike`, `StringNotEquals`, and `StringNotLike`.
+Selection by tags only supports `StringEquals`.

 **Tags**
 Selection by tags differs from selection by conditions as follows: When you specify more than one condition, you assign all resources that match **AT LEAST ONE condition** (using `OR` logic).
 Selection by tags only supports `StringEquals`.
 Conditions supports `StringEquals`, `StringLike`, `StringNotEquals`, and `StringNotLike`.

-**Conditions**

-Selection by conditions differs from selection by tags as follows: When you specify more than one condition, you only assign the resources that match **ALL conditions** (using `AND` logic).
-Selection by conditions supports `StringEquals`, `StringLike`, `StringNotEquals`, and `StringNotLike`.
-Selection by tags only supports `StringEquals`.

 ```
 module "aws_backup_example" {